All Episodes

 Cutest little thing.

-After three months, animal rights activists are arguing that Canute, the 19 month old or 19-pound three-month-old polar bear cub, should be given a lethal injection rather than be brought up suffering the humiliation of being treated as a domestic pet.
+After three months, animal rights activists are arguing that Knut, the 19-month, 19-pound, three-month-old polar bear cub, should be given a lethal injection rather than be brought up suffering the humiliation of being treated as a domestic pet.

-Frank Albrecht, a spokesman for some animal rights wanko group, said, quote, the zoo must kill the bear.
+Frank Albrecht, the spokesman for some animal rights wanco group, said, quote, the zoo must kill the bear.

 Feeding by hand is not species appropriate, but a gross violation of animal protection laws.